-GMD and GMR in Power System: Definition, Formula, and Importance
+Concept of GMD and GMR in Power System: Definition, Full-Form, Formula

 In the field of electrical power systems, the terms GMD (Geometric Mean Distance) and GMR (Geometric Mean Radius) are crucial for calculating inductance and capacitance of transmission lines.
 These parameters play a vital role in power system analysis, especially for high voltage transmission lines.